Gibbons-Lab/ccmb_workshop/docs/talk.md

 Run the downloaded installer and you are set.

-If you open Putty it will ask you for a server (s167.ok.ubc.ca) your user name and password and will connect you to the server.
+If you open Putty it will ask you for a server address your user name and password and will connect you to the server.

 ----